mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/events.md

 ## Emitting events

-At this point it should be relatively clear that Domain Events are important and that they should be named well and be persisted.
+At this point, it should be relatively clear that Domain Events are important and that they should be named well and persisted.
 But what are they?

-In the example project we use AWS EventBridge, which similarly to other such services, takes in an object as the event payload.
-There's more to it, but more or less you'll get to stick in whatever object you want (with some size restrictions etc.).
+In the example project, we use AWS EventBridge, which similarly to other such services, takes in an object as the event payload.
+There's more to it, but more or less you'll get to stick in whatever object you want (with some size restrictions, etc.).

 To work with Domain Events in a controlled manner we'll however need more than just an odd JSON blob.